Action potential from a giant squid axon.

 In response to the appropriate stimulus, the cell membrane of a nerve cell goes through a sequence of depolarization from its rest state followed by repolarization to that rest state.
 In the sequence, it actually reverses its normal polarity for a brief period before reestablishing the rest potential.

 The above example of the squid action potential was patterned after a measured action potential shown in West's Medical Physics.
 The approximate time intervals shown were scaled from time markers on the experimental trace.
-The times seem very short to me.
-I thought the recovery time to rest potential was more like 100 msec.

 The action potential sequence is essential for neural communication.
 The simplest action in response to thought requires many such action potentials for its communication and performance.
 For modeling the action potential for a human nerve cell, a nominal rest potential of -70 mV will be used.
 The process involves several steps:

 This is an active graphic.
 Click for more detail.